watson-developer-cloud/speech-to-text-nodejs/CONTRIBUTING.md

 ## Tests

-Ideally, we'd like to see both unit and innervation tests on each method.
+Ideally, we'd like to see both unit and integration tests on each method.
 (Unit tests do not actually connect to the Watson service, integration tests do.)

 Out of the box, `npm test` runs linting and unit tests, but skips the integration tests,